UCANR-IGIS/caladaptr/README.md

 #> 6     1 tasmax year   HadGEM2-ES rcp45    none  2045-12-31 298.2451
 ```

-4)  Wrangle the data as much as needed for your visualization or
+3)  **Wrangle** the data as much as needed for your visualization or
     analysis.
-Here all we have to do is to add a column for Fahrenheit
+Here we’ll add a column for Fahrenheit which is more
-    then we’re ready to plot
+    familiar than Kelvin.

 <!-- end list -->